YPares/arpligner/README.md

 and you can use the `Channel Map` device in the `Source FX` section to make every incoming chord note go to Channel 16.
 Do not forget to deactivate the `Inputs` button in the "Mutes" so that pattern MIDI events from the track pass through too.

+## Implementation & supported plugin formats

+Arpligner is implemented in C++ with [JUCE 7](https://juce.com/), and therefore should support a variety of systems and plugin formats.
+For now, I'm providing VST3 builds for Linux and Windows x64, but you can have a look under the `Builds` folder for supported platforms.
+The [project file](Arpligner.jucer) for [Projucer](https://juce.com/discover/projucer) is also provided if you want to generate build files for other platforms or other plugin formats.
+Arpligner has no plugin-format-specific or OS-specific code so it should be pretty straightforward.

+I originally implemented Arpligner as a Lua script for [Protoplug](https://www.osar.fr/protoplug/), but switched to direct use of JUCE 7 for maintainability and VST3 support.
+The original script can be found in [`ProtoplugArpligner.lua`](ProtoplugArpligner.lua) but I should no longer be maintaining it.

 ## Tips